WestGrid/calgarySummerSchool2019/abstract-c-for-python.md

 nav: false
 ---

-# introduction to c for python programmers
+# Introduction to C for Python Programmers

-**instructor**: Dmitri Rozmanov (University of Calgary, Research Computing Services)
+**Instructor**: Dmitri Rozmanov (University of Calgary, Research Computing Services)

 It is a good idea for any researcher who writes programming code, to know a least two programming languages,